core-infra-svcs/dashboard-api-go/client/docs/MonitorApi.md

     organizationId := "organizationId_example" // string | Organization ID
     networkTag := "networkTag_example" // string | Match result to an exact network tag (optional) deviceTag := "deviceTag_example" // string | Match result to an exact device tag (optional) quantity := int32(56) // int32 | Set number of desired results to return.
-Default is 10. (optional)
+Default is 10.
+Maximum is 50 (optional)
     ssidName := "ssidName_example" // string | Filter results by ssid name (optional)
     usageUplink := "usageUplink_example" // string | Filter results by usage uplink (optional)
-    perPage := int32(56) // int32 | The number of entries per page returned.
-Acceptable range is 3 - 5000. (optional)
+    t0 := "t0_example" // string | The beginning of the timespan for the data. (optional)
-    startingAfter := "startingAfter_example" // string | A token used by the server to indicate the start of the page.
-Often this is a timestamp or an ID but it is not limited to those.
-This parameter should not be defined by client applications.
-The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional) endingBefore := "endingBefore_example" // string | A token used by the server to indicate the end of the page.
-Often this is a timestamp or an ID but it is not limited to those.
-This parameter should not be defined by client applications.
-The link for the first, last, prev, or next page in the HTTP Link header should define it. (optional)
+    t1 := "t1_example" // string | The end of the timespan for the data. t1 can be a maximum of 186 days after t0. (optional)
+    timespan := float32(3.4) // float32 | The timespan for which the information will be fetched.
+If specifying timespan, do not specify parameters t0 and t1.
+The value must be in seconds and be less than or equal to 186 days.
+The default is 1 day. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MonitorApi.GetOrganizationSummaryTopNetworksByStatus(context.Background(), organizationId).NetworkTag(networkTag).DeviceTag(deviceTag).Quantity(quantity).SsidName(ssidName).UsageUplink(usageUplink).PerPage(perPage).StartingAfter(startingAfter).EndingBefore(endingBefore).Execute()
+    resp, r, err := apiClient.MonitorApi.GetOrganizationSummaryTopClientsManufacturersByUsage(context.Background(), organizationId).NetworkTag(networkTag).DeviceTag(deviceTag).Quantity(quantity).SsidName(ssidName).UsageUplink(usageUplink).T0(t0).T1(t1).Timespan(timespan).Execute()
     if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `MonitorApi.GetOrganizationSummaryTopNetworksByStatus``: %v\n", err)
+        fmt.Fprintf(os.Stderr, "Error when calling `MonitorApi.GetOrganizationSummaryTopClientsManufacturersByUsage``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
-    // response from `GetOrganizationSummaryTopNetworksByStatus`: []InlineResponse200336
+    // response from `GetOrganizationSummaryTopClientsManufacturersByUsage`: []InlineResponse200336
-    fmt.Fprintf(os.Stdout, "Response from `MonitorApi.GetOrganizationSummaryTopNetworksByStatus`: %v\n", resp)
+    fmt.Fprintf(os.Stdout, "Response from `MonitorApi.GetOrganizationSummaryTopClientsManufacturersByUsage`: %v\n", resp)
 }
 ```